Financial-Times/origami-website/_tutorials/new-component.md

 	</figcaption>
 </figure>

 The structure of our component now looks something like this.
-In the next section we will discuss what is in each directory.
+In the next section we will start developing our component, and in the process discuss what is in each directory.

 ```
 o-example
+├── .eslintrc.js
 ├── .github
 │   ├── CODEOWNERS
 │   ├── ISSUE_TEMPLATE.md